 Trustees of Speech New Zealand

-Pauline Prendergast, Vice-Chair, has been teaching speech and drama for 32 years and has a large teaching practice in primary and secondary schools in the Wellington/Lower Hutt area.
-She also has a private speech studio.
-She holds a LTCL with Trinity College and a LSB in Public Speaking with Speech New Zealand.
+Pauline Prendergast, Chair, has been teaching speech and drama for 42 years.
+For many years she had a large teaching practice in primary and secondary schools in the Wellington/Lower Hutt area, and she still teaches in her private speech studio.
+She holds an LSB in Public Speaking with Speech New Zealand and an LTCL from Trinity College.
 Pauline is an accredited examiner with Speech NZ and a trained primary school teacher.
 She is actively involved with Hutt Repertory Theatre in both directing and acting.
 She trains the readers in her church community and adjudicates at speech competitions and drama festivals.

-Karen Austin, Chair of Examinations, is a Fellow of Trinity College, London and has an LSB Public Speaking.
-Her qualifications include a Masters Rel Ed, a BA, an Advanced Teaching Diploma, a Trained Teachers Certificate, a Diploma in Rel Studies and a Diploma of Catechetics.
+Karen Austin, Vice-Chair and Chair of Examinations, is a Fellow of Trinity College, London and has an LSB Public Speaking.
+Her qualifications include a Masters Rel Ed, a BA, an Advanced Teaching Diploma, and a Trained Teachers Certificate.
 Karen has been an Accredited Performance Speech NZ examiner since 1994 plus she has written and marked Speech NZ theory papers.

 Karen and her husband moved to Nelson in 2014 so they could be ” hands on ” grandparents.
 At the moment Karen is establishing a Speech and Drama/ Public Speaking practice in Nelson and doing some part-time teaching and relieving.